zpdsherlock/lighthouse/docs/recipes/lighthouse-plugin-example/readme.md

 # Lighthouse plugin recipe

+The result of this guide can be found at our [Lighthouse Plugin GitHub repository template](https://github.com/GoogleChrome/lighthouse-plugin-example)

 ## Contents
 - `package.json` - declares the plugin's entry point (`plugin.js`)
 - `plugin.js` - instructs Lighthouse to run the plugin's own `preload-as.js` audit; describes the new category and its details for the report